w3f/Grants-Program/Web_3_Security_Alliance.md

 The WSHC has been in production for months with its contents, implementation, and efficacy vetted in several iterations by both legal and technical experts.
 Intended to act as a failsafe activated in case of a counter-actionable attack, the WSHC provides real liability protections and a guaranteed reward for  rescuers who successfully return stolen assets to an "Asset Recovery Address."

 ### Red Team Simulations

-In collaboration with founder of blockchain cybersecurity development firm Shield3, Isaac Patka: a series of hands-on, sophisticated training exercises to improve the capabilities of Web3 security professionals.
-Slated for launch sometime in July of 2023.
+Series of hands-on, sophisticated training exercises to improve the capabilities of Web3 security professionals.
+Built and executed in collaboration with high-profile security actors led by samczsun and Isaac Patka, founder of blockchain cybersecurity development firm Shield3.
+Slated for launch in July of 2023.

 ### The Paris Retreat

 An invite-only, international event convening elite Web3 security professionals from across the world to collectively envision what is necessary for the industry to become as safe and efficient as possible.
 Will be a staging ground to proposal, orientation, and refinement of the Web3 Security Alliance's next round of projects and beyond.
+Held during July of 2023

 # Need more information for the below [][][][][][]